nerocide/Pi_scripts/README.md

 ## HA proxy

-This script helps you to install and setup HA proxy so that you can easily access all your services from a single URL
+This script helps you to install and setup HA proxy for Octoprint, so that you can easily access all your services from a single URL

+By default it :

+* listens on tcp/80 & tcp/443
+* the webcam URL is /webcam/
+* it redirects to localhost:5000

+Use as is:
 	HAproxyInstall.sh